BERT HOWE

 DIRECTORY AND CAPABILITIES

-Leveraging from approximately 5000 building and claims related expert witness designations, the Mc Neal, Arizona Construction Expert Directory delivers a wide range of trial support and consulting services to builders and construction practice groups seeking effective resolution of construction defect, scheduling, and delay matters.
-BHA provides building claims investigation, testimony, and support services to the industry's most recognized construction attorneys, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
-Utilizing in house resources which comprise building envelope experts, forensic architects, professional engineers, credentialed construction standard of care consultants, the construction experts group brings specialized experience and local capabilities to Mc Neal and the surrounding areas.
+Through more than four thousand building and construction related expert designations, the Mc Neal, Arizona Construction Expert Directory provides a wide range of trial support and construction consulting services to construction claims professionals seeking effective resolution of construction defect and claims matters.
+BHA provides construction claims investigation and expert services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
+In connection with regional assets which comprise design experts, civil / structural engineers, ICC Certified Inspectors, ASPE certified professional estimators, the firm brings regional experience and flexible capabilities to the Mc Neal construction industry.

 Construction Expert Witness News & Info